PhD in Learning Sciences

 - Letters of recommendation

-- In addition to the requirements above, non-native-speaking international students must submit results from their TOEFL exam.
+- In addition to the requirements above, non-native-speaking international students must submit results from an English language exam.
+Adelphi University accepts official score reports including TOEFL (80), IELTS (6.5), MET, Language Cert or Duolingo English Test (minimum 110).

 Your current résumé or CV should include your scholarly background, including any relevant educational experiences, publications, projects, advanced coursework, honors and awards, and/or work or volunteer experience.